Sober (Pink song): Composition and lyrics

-"Sober" is a power pop song, featuring heavy guitars and booming snare.
-It is written in the key of E minor (recorded in D minor) and set at a moderately slow tempo of 91 beats per minute, following a chord progression of D5–B5–F. In the song, Pink's vocals span from the low-note of D3 to the high-note of B5.
+"Sober" is a rock and power pop song, featuring heavy guitars and booming snare.
+In the song, Pink's vocals span from the low-note of E3 to the high-note of D5.
 Lyrically, the song speaks about the quiet sense of discomfort in being sober.
 Lucy Davies of BBC Music went further, writing that the song "discusses the blackouts resulting from drinking to avoid becoming those she sneers at."
 Chris William, writing for Entertainment Weekly, commented that the song finds Pink "questioning her need to be numbed by booze and noise."
 Mark Blankenship of New Now Next analyzed the song, writing that it is "about a woman who only loves herself when she’s drunk, who wishes she could like herself this much when she’s sober, but who can’t seem to pull herself out of her spiral.
 She later discussed the song's lyrics in two interviews, stating: